From Warriors to Farmers

 Training for Veterans

-Training comprises a 40-hour per week schedule and is designed to be completed in twelve months.
-New cohorts are welcomed quarterly through the year, with start dates in May, August, November and January.
+Veteran training is offered in two versions: a 480-hour Introduction to Urban Farming and a 2,000 comprehensive entrepreneur program, both comprising a 40-hour per week, with the schedules designed to be completed in three or twelve months, respectively.
+New cohorts in both groups are welcomed quarterly through the year, with start dates in April, July, October and January.
 The training stipend is $13/hour with merit-based incentives that can add up to equivalent of $17/hour.
-Graduates of the program may qualify for the Hope Farms business incubator program, offering advice and support in land acquisition, growing crops, small business management, as well as access to our supplies and equipment co-op, helping to market and distribute crops.
+Participants in the short course may apply earned hours and qualify to continue on to complete the comprehensive training.
+Graduates of the 2,000 hour comprehensive program who submit a business plan that has been accepted by the Hope Farms Operations Committee, may qualify for the Hope Farms Agri-business Incubator Program, which offers advice and support in land acquisition, growing crops, small business management, as well as access to our supplies and equipment, and participation in the Hope Farms Collaborative to market and distribute their crops.
 If you are ready for the challenge and satisfaction of growing and providing nutritious food to our community.

 What can you expect from training and after?